April 13, 2026

 What I’m not doing

 I’m not doing outreach or guest posting.
 I’m not buying backlinks.
-I’m not doing keyword research spreadsheets.
-Maybe I should be, but realistically I know I won’t keep that up.
-I’d rather spend that time building things and writing about them.
+I’m not running keyword research spreadsheets either.
+What I do instead is simpler.
+Before any post I ask what exact phrase a stressed developer would actually type into Google, and I write the post to answer that phrase.
+That’s query-first writing without the process overhead.
+I’d rather spend my time building things and writing about them than maintaining spreadsheets.

 Will it work?

 I genuinely don’t know.
 Domain authority of 0 is humbling.
-But it was always going to start at 0 and the only way to change that is to start publishing and see what happens.
+Getting apialerts.com from 2.9 to 6 in a few weeks is encouraging but small in absolute terms, and it came from the easy wins.
+The next increments will almost certainly be harder.
+But it was always going to start low and the only way to change that is to start publishing and see what happens.

 My friend has a personal blog and one of his posts ranks 3rd on Google for a specific Swift query.
 He didn’t write it for SEO.
-He just wrote about something he cared about and it happened to be something people search for.
-That’s basically my entire strategy.
-Write about real stuff, publish it consistently, and hope some of it sticks.
+He wrote about something he knew deeply, and it happened to be something other developers were actively searching for.
+That’s not luck.
+That’s expertise meeting search intent, and it’s exactly what I’m trying to do on purpose with every post.
+Write about real stuff I know, publish it consistently, and make sure each post answers a question a real developer would actually ask.

-Check back in 6 months and I’ll let you know how it went.
+Check back after the 2.0 launch and I’ll let you know how it went.